 Sadly, hopelessness is often contagious, and the hopelessness of someone who wants to die can infect you.
 And your own sense of hopelessness likewise can infect (or re-infect) the suicidal person.

+The good news is, hope is contagious, too.
+Not always, but often.
 So if you feel hopeless about your client’s ability to survive suicidal urges, actively try to reconnect with hope.
-Get consultation or talk to a therapist.
-Remind yourself that nobody’s suicide is inevitable, as I discuss in this post on my other website, SpeakingOfSuicide.com.
+Get consultation.
+Talk to a therapist, colleague, or friend.
+Remind yourself that nobody’s suicide is inevitable.

 And if you need a reminder that a person’s suffering can transform dramatically, check out this video called “What If?” by Craig Miller.
 As he explains in his memoir This Is How It Feels, Craig endured horrific abuse as a child and repeated psychiatric hospitalizations as an adolescent.
 He attempted suicide.
 And he lived to tell about it – beautifully and eloquently.
 His story is a reminder that the future, as they say, is unwritten.